Dive into the Future of Tech!

 As the day progresses, students proceed to the MakerSpace labs and work on capstone projects that immerse them in concepts like ethical hacking, 3D printing, AI bots development, data-set analysis, among many others.

-A schedule for YSP TDCS is given below*
+A sample schedule for YSP TDCS is given below. (tentative schedule, subject to change)

 YSP TDCS Programme Schedule1) What is The Young Scholars Programme: Tech, Data & Computer Science (TDCS)?

-2) Is YSP TDCS, an online or offline event?
+2) Is YSP TDCS an online or offline programme?

 3) What is liberal arts and sciences education?